An atlas of K3 surfaces with finite automorphism group: Rank 3 lattices

-This is the same intersection matrix as the $4$ $\cu$-curves in subsection \eqref{subsec:The-latticeS811}, but here the curves $A_{1},A_{2},A_{3},A_{4}$ generate only an index $2$ sub-group of the Néron-Severi lattice.
-There is a base $e_{1},e_{2},e_{3}$ of the Néron-Severi lattice such that the intersection matrix of $e_{1},e_{2},e_{3}$ is
+This is the same intersection matrix as the four $\cu$-curves in Section~\ref{subsec:The-latticeS811}, but here the curves $A_{1}$, $A_{2}$, $A_{3}$, $A_{4}$ generate only an index $2$ subgroup of the N\'eron--Severi lattice.
+There is a basis $e_{1}$, $e_{2}$, $e_{3}$ of the N\'eron--Severi lattice such that the intersection matrix of $e_{1}$, $e_{2}$, $e_{3}$ is